 Stanley Kubrick’s penultimate film is a harrowing foul-mouthed and violent Vietnam War drama that explores the madness in us all.

 Following graduation, Joker is assigned to a Military Journalism unit while most of the remaining platoon members are assigned to Infantry.
-Having drawn Fire Watch (barracks sentry duty) on the ﬁnal night at Parris Island, Joker discovers Lawrence in the latrine, looking deranged and loading his M-14 with live ammunition (pictured below).
+Having drawn Fire Watch (barracks sentry duty) on his ﬁnal night at Parris Island, Joker discovers Lawrence in the latrine, looking deranged and loading his M-14 with live ammunition (pictured below).

 Then Full Metal Jacket moves forward, from the surrealism of combat duty to the full-scale horror of Vietnam itself.
 The scene switches to Da Nang, South Vietnam, in January 1968.

 Joker joins Cowboy’s squad as they enter the city of Huế, losing their platoon commander, Lt.
 Walter J. “Touchdown” Schinoski (Ed O’Ross), to enemy ﬁre in the process.